IgorPushkarev/Contractor-bot-docs/PRIVACY_POLICY.md

 ### 2.3.
 Data Provider

-Primary data about contractors is provided by **YouControl** service (https://youcontrol.com.ua) in accordance with its [Terms of Use](https://youcontrol.com.ua/site/terms-of-use/).
+Primary data about contractors is provided .

 ---